linode/docs/docs/guides/quick-answers/linode-platform/how-to-search-in-the-cloud-manager/index.md

 ### AND

 `AND` will allow you to narrow your search more precisely for additional qualifiers.
-The following search finds all of th Linodes which also match the `production` tag:
+The following search finds all of the Linodes which also match the `production` tag:

     type:linode AND tag:production